OfficeDev/Office-Add-in-samples/Samples/tutorials/excel-tutorial/README.md

 ## Run the sample

-1. Fork or download this repo.
+1. Fork and download this repo.

 1. Go to the **Samples/tutorials/excel-tutorial/My Office Add-in** folder via the command line.